 The 24 inch Aura Gravity Ventilator is 24 inches in diameter and has a 6 inch tall collar.
 The model number is AV-24-C6 and has 452 inches of Net Free Area (NFA).
 All 24 inch gravity ventilators come with a standard 30″ x 30″ square flange flashing.

 Exhaust vents with a collar height of 6 inches or greater are typically for low slope or flat roof ventilation.
-However, if installed on the upper portion of the roof, this roof vent can go on a 0/12 to 5/12 pitch roof in climate zones 1-6.
+However, if installed less than 4 feet from the peak, this roof vent can go on a 0/12 to 5/12 pitch roof in climate zones 1-6.
+See the installation guides for help installing.

 24 inch diameter roof vents are commercial size, therefore, should be in commercial settings.
 For those looking to ventilate their homes, please view roof vents with a smaller diameter.